hargunoberoi/neogpt/notes.md

 [2025-06-06 18:06:41]

 Alright.
 I think all is set; It is time to check this on kaggle first and then at night we start the mega training run.

+[2025-06-06 20:21:12]

+There are a bunch of issues here.

+First, the logging bit is not working well despite setting the right level.
+I need to work on that later.

+Also, torch.compile, annoyingly is not working right now.

+I need the init.sh script to close the instance once it starts.

+Restart is not working so well, so I don't know what to do.